Getting Started on Getting Pregnant

 Here's another common question from couples trying to conceive: How often should we have sex?
 In short, the answer is frequently.

 A lot of couples trying to conceive spend a lot of energy timing sex, with mathematical precision, to calculate when a woman is prime for ovulation.
 Theoretically, the approach makes sense.
-Recent studies have shown the window of opportunity for a sperm to fertilize an egg is pretty small: Essentially, it's only the four to five days leading up to ovulation and the day of ovulation itself.
-Your best chances are on the day before and the day of ovulation.
-So, the key would seem to be to have sex frequently in that five- to six-day window.
+Recent studies have shown the window of opportunity for a sperm to fertilize an egg is pretty small: Essentially, it's only 3-5 days leading up to ovulation and the day of ovulation itself.
+Your best chances are 1-2 days prior to ovulation.
+Doctors recommend intercourse every other day starting the week before ovulation or beginning after the end of your period.